NielsdeBlaauw/php-doc-check/README.md

   -f, --format <arg>                       Output format [text, json] -o, --reportFile <arg>                   Send report output to a file -m, --metric <arg>                       Metric to use for determining
-                                           complexity [cogntive, cyclomatic]
+                                           complexity [cognitive, cyclomatic]
-  -w, --complexity-warning-treshold <arg>  Cyclomatic complexity score which is
+  -w, --complexity-warning-threshold <arg>  Cyclomatic complexity score which is
-                                           the lower bound for a warning -e, --complexity-error-treshold <arg>    Cyclomatic complexity score which is the lower bound for an error -$, --file-extension <arg>               Valid file extensions to scan -i, --ignore-violations-on-exit          Will exit with a zero code, even if
+                                           the lower bound for a warning -e, --complexity-error-threshold <arg>    Cyclomatic complexity score which is the lower bound for an error -$, --file-extension <arg>               Valid file extensions to scan -i, --ignore-violations-on-exit          Will exit with a zero code, even if